At a crossroads: New York’s status as a global fashion capital

 The long-term success of accelerators generally requires the participation of industry leaders with the know-how and expertise to support talent in different stages of their journeys, the involvement of financial institutions that can provide more traditional funding, and a rigorous approach to identifying emerging creative talent with true commercial potential.

-Exposure to consumers also is vital for commercializing talent, particularly now that many retail destinations for discovery have closed.14 A storefront in a prime high-traffic location could give a rotating mix of emerging designers opportunities to experiment with products, merchandising, and actual shoppers, as well as the chance to reach a wider audience.
-The space could provide subsidized short-term leases and operate as a “white box” (a commercial space ready for occupancy) where brands could set up in just a couple of days, in contrast to more time-consuming and capital-intensive setups.
+Exposure to consumers also is vital for commercializing talent, particularly now that many retail destinations for discovery (for example, Barneys) have closed.15 A storefront in a prime high-traffic location could give a rotating mix of emerging designers opportunities to experiment with products, merchandising, and actual shoppers, as well as the chance to reach a wider audience.
+The space could provide subsidized short-term leases and operate as a “white box” where brands could set up in just a couple of days, in contrast to more time-consuming and capital-intensive setups.

 To capture attention in today’s crowded marketplace, a storefront needs a team with a keen curatorial eye for design and merchandising, along with access to a strong pipeline of emerging brands, a dedicated sales and operational team, and compelling marketing and events to drive awareness and foot traffic.
 A prime location is another key to reaching style-savvy, high-income shoppers.

-One example of such a storefront is 12 Piccadilly Arcade in London—described as a pop-up boutique offering emerging and indie brands in a prime shopping district between Mayfair and St James Place.15 It is supported by a partnership of the Westminster City Council, Heart of London Business Alliance, and the landlord, GPE.
-The partnership provides brands with free pop-up space to raise their profiles and grow.16
+One example of such a storefront is 12 Piccadilly Arcade in London—described as a pop-up boutique offering emerging and indie brands in a prime shopping district between Mayfair and St James Place.16 It’s supported by a partnership of the Westminster City Council, Heart of London Business Alliance, and the landlord, GPE.
+The partnership provides brands with free pop-up space to raise their profiles and grow.17

 Building a more capable and diverse workforce

-In industries around the world, we see ecosystems flourishing where talent comes from more diverse backgrounds and has broader knowledge and experience.
+In industries around the world, we see ecosystems flourishing where talent comes from diverse backgrounds and has broad knowledge and experience.

 I think New York produces great design talent.
 But there’s still a gap in the business side of fashion.